DUI Breath Test

-How the software in a particular intoxilyzer varies or was modified from the original software versions approved by the FDLE in 2002.
+- How the software in a particular Intoxilyzer 8000 varies or was modified from the original software versions approved by the FDLE in 2002.

-Whether the modification impact the reliability or operation of the Intoxilyzer 8000;
+- Whether the modification impacts the reliability or operation of the Intoxilyzer 8000;

 - How the “fail-safe” procedures work; and